Ruby is a writer, entrepreneur, and mom here to share baby name ideas.

 - Sophie - Meaning 'wisdom' and 'intelligence', Sophie was one of the most vital Greek virtues.
 When the climate turns seemingly glacial, it takes wisdom and endurance to make the best of any situation, making it a fitting winter baby name.

-- Tosha - Tosha is the westernized version of Natalia, a Russian word which means 'born at Christmas'.
+- Tosha - Tosha is the westernized version of Natalia, a Russian word that means 'born at Christmas'.
 This would work well for any baby born during the holiday season.

 Winter-Inspired Boys Names